 Activity 1 – Learning Design

-The content creation for the course has been allocated to all participating organisations who will be bringing in their expertise and will be drawing on previous experiences.
 The course will enhance teachers’ knowledge and competences in relation to using digital technologies to support pedagogical, communicative, creative and collaborative activities.
 The teaching method will be based on problem-based activities where the participants will be offered with cases and a number of activities to be developed step by step until completing the tasks by offering solutions.
 The participants will be given the opportunity to interact with peers in an online forum to search for solutions and discuss the cases, but they will be also able to work at their own pace.
 The final evaluation is configured as test and peer and self assessment using worked examples (exemplary solutions) as well as learning design on own significant practices.
 Webinars and open networked activities in social networks will accompany the development of the first loop of MOOC implementation.

 Activity 2 – Course Deployment